sueszli/blog/is a phd right for me?.md

 - **47.2-61.5% of ph.d. graduates venture into research roles in the industry**:

-  assuming these positions yield similar earnings as non-research roles, there arises a clear skill mismatch. ph.d. holders are predominantly trained for research tasks due to the nature of academia, which emphasizes novelty and competitive technical writing.
+  ph.d. holders are predominantly trained for research tasks due to the nature of academia, which emphasizes novelty and competitive technical writing. but industry positions are usually a lot more profit driven.

 one should also factor in the probability of not completing a ph.d. program in the first place (ie. 35% of computer science students at the university of duke [^9]).